hangoclong/fast-ScholarAI/docs/development-docs.md

             - This service calls the backend `/api/gemini` (POST) with the combined prompt.
             - The backend sends the prompt to Gemini and expects a single JSON array response containing results for the batch.
         - After all API calls complete, collects all results.
         - Calls the backend `/api/database?action=update-screening-batch` *once* with an array of all successful updates (ID, status, notes, confidence) to update the database efficiently.
+The `notes` field in this payload corresponds to the AI's `reasoning` and is saved into the appropriate `title_screening_notes` or `abstract_screening_notes` column.
     - **Database Schema:** The `entries` table includes `title_screening_confidence` and `abstract_screening_confidence` (REAL type) columns to store AI confidence scores.
 Schema migrations in `/api/database/route.ts` attempt to add these columns if they don't exist.

 ### 4. Included Literature